 In my book HOW TO DETOXIFY YOUR LIFE NATURALLY, I have provided ample data about effective ways to prevent illness by detoxifying the self, the environment, the home, and all areas of life.

 Secure your original of the book today.

 Sri Regine Lherisson-Bey is a Mind-Body Therapist, Wellness Coach, and Author voted Wellness Expert by peer consensus in 2005.
 Therapist Lherisson-Bey is the author of the Kindle bestseller HOW TO DETOXIFY YOUR LIFE NATURALLY as well as the weight management program GET SLIM EFFORTLESSLY that has evolved from CD to an instructional picture book and eBook.
 Sri Regine Lherisson-Bey is completing a doctorate degree in Alternative Medicine.
 The therapist’s works have been featured on TV, radio, and several magazines over 30 years.

-For more information, check: https://wholenessconnection.org/welcome
+For more information, visit: https://wholenessconnection.org/

 Help support our mission:

 If you have found this article helpful and would like to send a donation as a gesture of appreciation, click on the button below:

 Copyright (c) 2020 and beyond .
 Sri Regine Lherisson-Bey.
 All Rights, Liberties, and Remedies explicitly reserved .
 UCC 1-308.